astalker/caledonian-stamps/meetings.md

 **23rd July 2026** - **Tristan da Cunha Potato Stamps** by Martin and Marilyn Crawford and Alistair Burrows- **A Gold Winning** Exhibit.
 Martin and Marilyn are special geusts from South Africa.

-**13th August 2026** - Don't be Feart of Forgeries, they're fun - powerpoint display
+**13th August 2026** - Don't be afeart of Forgeries, they're fun - powerpoint display

 **10th September 2026** - John Gallacher with a Philatelic Website Talk - powerpoint display